Published by Gour Lentell, co-founder of Datafree and the Moya app.

-A ‘piece for the day’, first published in the Personal column of the classified ad listings in the Rhodesia Herald 35 years ago by my late father John Lentell.
+A ‘piece for the day’, was first published in the Personals column of the classifieds listings in the Rhodesia Herald 35 years ago, by my late father John Lentell.

-For 1968 to around 1976 John published at his own expense a “piece for the day” in the personals classified column of the Herald national newspaper.
-Each daily listing was hand typed and delivered to the local press office two to three days in advance of publication.
-No fax machines, email or Internet in those days!
+From 1968 to around 1976 John published, at his own expense, a “piece for the day”.
+Each daily listing was hand typed and delivered to the local newspaper office two to three days in advance of publication.
+There were no fax machines, email or Internet in those days!

-I’ve kept the carbon copies of his hand delivered, two finger typed classified ad form submissions and in honour of him and his son, JP who never knew him but found me on Facebook in 2008, I am republishing them, one-by-one, on the Internet.
+I’ve kept the carbon copies of his two finger typed classified ad form submissions and I am republishing them, one-by-one, in honour of John and his son JP who never knew him.
+Nor did I know of JP until he found me on Facebook in 2008.

-For many years John had threatened to write an entertaining, warts and all biography called Lentell Soup, but he never quite made it.
+For many years John had threatened to write an entertaining, warts and all biography called Lentell Soup, but it never happened.

 This is my homage to his memory..